 |Canon G9 X (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||6.0||6||YES|

 |Panasonic G85 (⇒ lft | rgt)||2360||no||3.0||1040||swivel||YES||4000||9.0||6.2||YES|

 |Panasonic GM5 (⇒ lft | rgt)||1166||no||3.0||921||fixed||YES||500||5.8||no||no|

 The 1300D is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the GH3 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH3 was succeeded by the Panasonic GH4.

-So how do things add up?
-Is the Panasonic GH3 better than the Canon 1300D or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Panasonic GH3 or the Canon 1300D – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.